chinmayirm/crop-detection-pipeline/README.md

 This is part of an informal, curiosity-driven attempt by our team to test whether meaningful deep learning models can be trained for crop detection using minimal supervision and synthetic labels.
 While not production-grade, it captures the potential and process of building such a pipeline from scratch.

 This was an exploration project done for my internship at ISRO.
-This work can form the basis for various applications like yield precition of different crops in an area, growth analysis, yearly output comparision etc. benefition for Government use.
+This work can form the basis for various applications like yield precition of different crops in an area, growth analysis, yearly output comparision etc. that are benefitial for Government use.

 ---